 - you intended to make the other person believe that the threat will be carried out if the demand is not met.

 “Can they prove you threatened to kill someone?”

 The Prosecution does not have to prove that the complainant thought that you would carry out the threat or felt alarmed.
 They only have to prove that you intended to make the complainant believe that you would carry out the threat whether you were actually going to do it or not.

 - You did not make a threat to kill, just to injure or hurt.

 - The context of your comments would not cause a reasonable person to believe you were serious.

 - You did not demand anything.

 There are other possible defences, depending on the circumstances surrounding the alleged offending.
 Each matter is unique and requires an individual approach and strategy.

-The section that covers this offence is section 27 of the Crimes Act 1958
+Maximum penalty for section 27 of the Crimes Act 1958

 Extortion With Threats to Kill (s27 of the Crimes Act 1958) is a serious offence which attracts up to 15 years in gaol.